Australia

 Housing

 The Townsville campus has several on-campus residential colleges and residence halls providing housing for about 1,500 students.
 Most of the rooms are single study/bedrooms comfortably furnished with a bed, closet, study desk, and bookshelves.
-Information about applying for housing online will be distributed at the orientation meeting after acceptance to the program.
+St. Lawrence recommends that SLU students be housed in the regular single room (NOT short stay accommodation) of George Roberts Hall, centrally located and a meal plan included.

 Calendar